Guerrillas and the “Jungle”

 The animation studio seemed completely unconcerned with the swirl of problematic themes in both cases: race, man versus nature, and imperialism.
 And even in spite of their deliberate disregard for Kipling’s work, some troubling elements crept through.

 For example, Disney, especially in the old days, nearly always makes all their humans white, or if not white, of one race as is the case in Jungle Book.
-Insidiously, however, some of their animals are white while others are clearly intended as POC.
+Insidiously, however, some of their animals are white while others are clearly POC-coded.
 Such is the case with King Louie and the monkeys, whom white animators and voice actors portrayed with over-the-top mockery of black people.

-Nonetheless, the movie was a tremendous success: it was the fourth-highest-grossing movie of the year, with an Oscar nomination for “Bear Necessities”, and Academy president, Gregory Peck, lobbied extensively, if unsuccessfully, for a Best Picture nod as well.
-Nostalgia for Walt Disney, who had died prior to the film’s release, was another of the elements that factored into the film’s excellent reception.
+Nonetheless, the movie was a tremendous success: it was the fourth-highest-grossing movie of the year, with an Oscar nomination for “Bear Necessities”.
+Academy president, Gregory Peck, lobbied extensively, if unsuccessfully, for a Best Picture nod as well.
+Nostalgia for Walt Disney, who had died prior to the film’s release, was another of the elements factoring into the film’s excellent reception.

-The jungle shut to me and the village gates shut… my heart is heavy with the things that I do not understand.
+The jungle is shut to me and the village gates are shut. […] My heart is heavy with the things that I do not understand.

-George Orwell thoughtfully weighed Kipling’s work, summarizing it thus:⁶
+George Orwell thoughtfully weighed Kipling’s work, summarizing it thus:¹⁰

 Kipling sold out to the British governing class, not financially but emotionally.
 This warped his political judgement, for the British ruling class were not what he imagined, and it led him into abysses of folly and snobbery, but he gained a corresponding advantage from having at least tried to imagine what action and responsibility are like.